Tag Archives: email second round

 Apply billing rates

-When creating an invoice in Turn In, RB will select the billing rate table connected to the designated Bill To contact.
+When creating an invoice in Turn In, RB9 will select the billing rate table connected to the designated Bill To contact.
 You can select a different rate table for this invoice and you can override any charge on individual invoices.

 TL;DR: Set up multiple billing rate tables so you can automatically charge different amounts to different clients for the same service items based on prices you negotiate with clients.